 DMD takes its production facility off the grid, utilizing solar power and backups.

-DMD becomes NAID certified for onsite and offsite data destruction.
+DMD becomes NAID AAA certified for onsite and offsite data destruction.

 DMD formalizes their commitment to purpose with profit achieving B Corps status.